zaiisao/Documentation/en/Real-time-Messaging/product_rtm.md

 ## Applications

-You can use the Agora RTM SDK for the following scenarios:
+You can use the RTM SDK for the following scenarios:

 <table>
   <tr>